fransan33/TTC_Delay_Project/README.md

 - [What simplifications did you make for scope or feasibility?]
 - [What domain rules or definitions did you accept as given?]

+- **`min_delay = 0` records were treated as non-events** — records where
+`min_delay = 0` were excluded from all delay analyses on the assumption that they do not represent genuine delay incidents.
+These may reflect on-time arrivals logged in the system rather than actual delays.

+- **The 8-minute service gap threshold was treated as the on-time benchmark** — based on TTC's published definition that a train is considered on time if it arrives within 1.5 times its scheduled headway.
+Assuming a standard 5-minute headway, 1.5 × 5 = 7.5 minutes, rounded up to 8 minutes.
+This threshold was applied consistently across all disruption rate and OTP calculations.

+- **`min_gap = 0` records were treated as evaluable service intervals** —
+after investigating the distribution of zero-gap records across hours of the day, their pattern mirrored overall delay volume rather than clustering at service start times, suggesting they represent normal service intervals rather than system resets or data artifacts.
+They were retained in OTP calculations accordingly.

+- **Delay reason classifications were accepted as given from the TTC code description reference table** — the `control_level` classification (`within_control`, `partial_control`, `outside_control`) assigned to each delay code was treated as accurate without independent verification.
+These classifications directly influenced prioritization and improvement initiative analyses.

+- **Weekday analysis excluded Saturday and Sunday throughout** — peak period and consistency analyses were scoped to Monday–Friday on the assumption that weekday commuter patterns are the primary planning concern.
+Weekend service patterns were analyzed separately where relevant.

+- **The top-ranked delay cause per partition was treated as the dominant cause** — where `RANK() = 1` was used to identify the most common delay cause per station, hour, or day, ties were included (RANK rather than ROW_NUMBER).
+In practice, ties at rank 1 are rare but were not explicitly handled.

 ### Limitations
 - [What gaps exist in the data?]
 - [What analysis was out of scope but could affect interpretation?]
 - [What would a more rigorous version of this project include?]
 - [Are there known biases in the data source or collection method?]

+- **No external validation of delay records against TTC operational logs** — the dataset was sourced from Open Toronto and accepted at face value.
+There was no way to verify whether all delay incidents were captured, whether records were complete, or whether reporting practices changed over the January 2014–April 2025 period in ways that could affect trend comparisons.

+- **Line 3 Scarborough records post-July 24, 2023 were not excluded from
+all analyses** — Line 3 was permanently shut down following a derailment on July 24, 2023.
+Three records with Line 3 as the TTC line dated after this date were identified and excluded from KPI calculations in Tableau, but were retained in MySQL query results as the discrepancy was discovered after queries and dashboards were completed.
+This has minimal impact given the small record count but is noted for transparency.

+- **Vehicle-level analysis cannot confirm whether the same physical vehicle is consistently problematic year over year** — the query identifies vehicles with the highest cumulative delay by vehicle number, but does not track whether those vehicle numbers recur across multiple years.
+A vehicle retired and replaced with the same number would appear as one continuous record.

+- **`min_gap` as a service regularity proxy has known limitations** — the 8-minute gap threshold was derived from a standard headway assumption and may not accurately reflect scheduled headways for all lines, times, and service periods.
+Lines with longer scheduled headways (e.g. late night service) would be disproportionately flagged as disruptive under a fixed 8-minute threshold.

+- **Disruption rate calculations do not account for service frequency** — a route running every 3 minutes and a route running every 12 minutes are both assessed against the same 8-minute threshold, even though the operational impact of an 8-minute gap differs significantly between them.

+- **The analysis cannot distinguish between delay causes that were accurately coded at the time vs. coded generically** — codes like "miscellaneous other" and "paa - no trouble found" suggest some incidents were logged without a confirmed cause.
+These records were included in frequency counts but may mask the true prevalence of more specific delay causes.

+- **On-time performance comparisons to other transit authorities are approximate** — TTC's OTP methodology (headway adherence at end terminals) differs from methodologies used by other agencies such as NYC MTA (schedule adherence per stop).
+Direct percentage comparisons should be interpreted with caution rather than taken as precise benchmarks.

+- **A more rigorous version of this project would include** — ridership volume data to weight delay impact by the number of passengers affected; weather data to isolate seasonal or weather-driven delay patterns; and real-time headway data at intermediate stations rather than end terminals only, which would give a more complete picture of service regularity experienced by riders mid-route.

 > *The goal here is pre-emptive Q&A. What would a thoughtful skeptic push back on?
 Document the answer here, before they ask.*